ereio/icacoe-react-native/readme.md

 With additional time, I would have liked to add the following:

-- Have an examples of internal component state (useState)
+- Have examples of internal component state (useState)
   - convert the "board" store to local state
   - it's not really necessary to have the board in a global redux store, though it's here as an example
 - Eslintrc.js with rules formatted to desired code styling (editor agnostic code styleguide)